China's Big Decisions

 0.46 % points

-But the impact on growth could still be modest, amounting to around 1.2% of GDP according to J.P.
+But the impact on growth could still be modest, adding 0.46 percentage points to GDP growth according to J.P.
 Morgan Research.
 This is for two main reasons: first, the actual size of the tax cuts may be smaller than headline numbers due to more vigorous tax collection or to problems in policy implementation.
 Second, tax cuts have an indirect impact on the economy by increasing the capacity for households to spend and corporates to invest.
-During a business downturn, consumers tend to spend less and investment appetite eases, so a meaningful boost to growth takes longer.
+During a business downturn, consumers tend to spend less and investment appetite eases, so a meaningful boost to growth takes longer

 Can China Count on the Consumer?

-“Excluding auto sales, nominal retail sales growth largely held steady, rising 10.6% in the first 11 months of 2018, compared to 11.2% in 2017.
+“Excluding auto sales, nominal retail sales growth largely held steady, rising 10.6% in 2018, compared to 11.7% in 2017.
 The message is similar for retail sales volume: the slowdown is mainly attributable to the decline in auto sales,” said Zhu.

 China retail salesSource: J.P.
 Morgan (% year-on-year, three month moving average)